Webpage Design

 A Web Design Toolkit

-Although most web designers will prefer to work with applications like Dreamweaver and Photoshop for maximum flexibility and functionality, it isn't really necessary.
+Although many web designer/developers will prefer to work with applications like Dreamweaver and Photoshop for maximum flexibility and functionality, it isn't really necessary.
 A perfectly adequate toolkit can be had for free.
 The applications listed below are all you need to create brilliant web pages.

-- Notepad++ - Excellent open source code editor with syntax highlighting.
+- Notepad++ - Excellent open source code editor with syntax highlighting (PC only).

-- Firefox - The open source and standards compliant browser.
+- Firefox - The open source and standards compliant browser (Mac and PC).

 - Web Developer Toolbar for Firefox - Indispensable set of browser utilities for web designers.